What Fire Extinguisher do you use in a Kitchen?

 Conclusion

 In summary, it’s important to know how to use a fire extinguisher.
 We teach others how different fire extinguishers work and how to properly use these devices.
-Class F wet chemical fire extinguishers are designed for kitchen fires that occur in both domestic and commercial kitchens.
+Class F wet chemical fire extinguishers are designed for kitchen fires that occur in both commercial and domestic kitchens.
 They are very effective in putting out both grease fires and oil fires through the process of saponification.
-Also, if you already have a fire extinguisher then you should know the type of extinguisher you have and how it works.
-It’s important to have an understanding of what type of fire extinguisher is needed in your home.
+Also, if you already have a fire extinguisher, then you should know the type of extinguisher you have and how it works.
+It’s important to understand what type of fire extinguisher is needed in your home.

 The fire extinguisher should be placed in a visible location so that anyone entering the room can see it.
 Also, it should be placed in a location where it is easily accessible and not likely to be knocked over.
 It should be placed in a location where it is not likely to be tampered with.
 The fire extinguisher should be checked regularly to make sure it is working properly.
 The area around the fire extinguisher should be kept clear of any obstructions that could prevent easy access to it.